Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

 \subsection{Main Results}

-In Tables \ref{tab:sota_vqav2} and \ref{tab:sota_gqa}, we compare MCAN$_\texttt{DST}$ and UNITER$_\texttt{DST}$ to the state-of-the-art VQA methods on VQA-v2 and GQA, respectively.
-For MCAN$_\texttt{DST}$, the compared methods include UpDn \cite{anderson2017up-down}, MFB \cite{yu2017mfb}, MFH \cite{yu2018beyond}, BAN \cite{kim2018bilinear}, MUAN \cite{yu2019multimodal}, and MCAN \cite{yu2019mcan}, which are the best performing solutions for the VQA Challenge in recent years.
-For UNITER$_\texttt{DST}$, the compared methods include ViLBERT \cite{lu2019vilbert}, VLBERT \cite{su2019vl}, LXMERT \cite{tan2019lxmert}, OSCAR \cite{li2020oscar}, and UNITER \cite{chen2019uniter}, which are the representative vision-language pretraining methods.
-Due to space limitations, we do not show the results of all the submodels (\emph{i.e.}, the selected ten submodels by the triangle selection strategy in Fig. \ref{fig:triangle}) of MCAN$_\texttt{DST}$ and UNITER$_\texttt{DST}$ in these tables.
-Instead, four typical submodels are selected to compare with the state-of-the-art approaches.
+In Tables \ref{tab:sota_vqav2} and \ref{tab:sota_gqa}, we compare MCAN$_\texttt{BST}$, UNITER$_\texttt{BST}$, and CLIP-ViL$_\texttt{BST}$ to the state-of-the-art VQA methods on VQA-v2 and GQA, respectively.
+For MCAN$_\texttt{BST}$, the compared methods include UpDn \cite{anderson2017up-down}, MFB \cite{yu2017mfb}, MFH \cite{yu2018beyond}, BAN \cite{kim2018bilinear}, MUAN \cite{yu2019multimodal}, and MCAN \cite{yu2019mcan}, which were the best-performing solutions in the VQA Challenge in recent years.
+In addition, we introduce the lightweight VQA model RWSAN \cite{qin2022deep} into the comparison.
+For UNITER$_\texttt{BST}$ and CLIP-ViL$_\texttt{BST}$, the compared methods include ViLBERT \cite{lu2019vilbert}, VLBERT \cite{su2019vl}, LXMERT \cite{tan2019lxmert}, OSCAR \cite{li2020oscar}, ALBEF \cite{li2021align}, UNITER \cite{chen2019uniter} and CLIP-ViL \cite{shen2021much}, which are representative vision-language pretraining methods.
+Moreover, although DynaBERT \cite{hou2020dynabert} is not specifically designed for VQA, we reimplement it ourselves to integrate it with UNITER, resulting in a slimmable VQA model UNITER$_\texttt{DYN}$ for comparison.
+Due to space limitations, we do not show the results of all the submodels (\emph{i.e.}, the ten submodels selected by the triangle selection strategy in Fig. \ref{fig:triangle}) in these tables.
+Instead, four typical submodels are selected for comparison with the state-of-the-art approaches.